OJPC recognizes how trauma and abuse contribute to women’s experience before, during, and after contact with the criminal justice system.

-In Ohio’s prisons, the female inmate population is growing much faster than the male population.
+In Ohio’s prisons, the population of incarcerated women is growing much faster than that of incarcerated men.
 In our neighborhoods, women with criminal records struggle to find stable housing and financial self-sufficiency.
 Women’s histories of victimization and trauma are often directly linked to their criminal records, like taking defensive or retaliatory efforts to end abuse, or being forced to commit crimes like prostitution.
 According to the Bureau of Justice Statistics, nearly 6 in 10 women in state prisons experienced physical or sexual abuse before incarceration (versus 16.1% of males).
 Additional trauma is created when a woman is in prison or is stigmatized by a criminal record in the community.

 Women in the criminal justice system deserve healing, not hurting.

 The Women’s Project works to 1) remove criminal-records-based barriers to community reintegration and 2) secure release from prison.
 We are responsive to women’s unique needs, risks, and pathways in the criminal justice system and the community.
-Three key initiatives within our Women’s Project are described below.
+Below are two specializations in which the attorneys at OJPC serve women.

 Survivors of human trafficking need to become fully-reintegrated, empowered members of the community.
 OJPC helps survivors to overcome criminal-records-based barriers through: record sealing, Certificates of Qualification for Employment, Safe Harbor expungements, pardons, and more.